Willow-Jean Prime: First term, 2017-2020

 Prime ran again in Northland at the 2017 general election.
 Labour placed her 16th on its party list, later moving her to 17th following a reshuffle.
 This high ranking almost guaranteed her entry to Parliament.
 On the initial list, Prime had the highest Labour rank for a Māori candidate, though after the reshuffle deputy leader Kelvin Davis was placed above her.
 Prime said she would resign her seat in the Far North District Council should she be elected to Parliament.
 Prime again did not win the Northland electorate, but entered parliament via the party list.
 She delivered her maiden statement on 9 November 2017 in which she shared her concerns about child poverty and youth suicide in Northland.
 Prime sat on the Finance and Expenditure Committee from 2017 to 2019 and the Governance and Administration Committee from 2019 to 2020.
 She was one of several Members of Parliament who had babies shortly before or during this term and spoke on the third reading of the Parental Leave and Employment Protection Amendment Bill in November 2017 while holding her second child.

+Prime with Prime Minister Jacinda Ardern, Governor-General Dame Patsy Reddy, and Reddy's husband.

 Following a cabinet reshuffle on 27 June 2019, Prime was appointed as the Parliamentary Private Secretary for Local Government.